-About Mbps and MB/s
+Mbps vs MB/s Explanation:

 There are 8 bits per byte: therefore, the ratio is 8 to 1.
 The same is in correlation to Gigabits that are expressed as Gb and Gigabytes that are expressed as GB.

 Hard drives almost never achieve maximum throughput

 Why?
 Data on the platter’s outer perimeter is read faster than data on the inner rings.
 As the drive becomes more full, naturally it slows down even more.

 Larger files go more quickly than smaller files

 A drive works more quickly and efficiently while transmitting larger files because the drive can read and write them.
 For smaller files, the drive uses a lot more time to find the files, which is why the drive is slower.